 Those involved in a yoga practice, compared to those who did not exercise, displayed improvement to body mass and weight, blood pressure and cholesterol over time.
 The evidence is promising for cardio-metabolic health.

-One of many studies explores quality of life, psychosocial and symptom-management benefits of yoga intervention and found positive outcomes.
-The analysis supported preliminary evidence of the significance of yoga for improving quality of life and symptoms in cancer survivors.
+One of many studies explores the quality of life, psychosocial and symptom-management benefits of yoga intervention and found positive outcomes.
+The analysis supported preliminary evidence of the significance of yoga for improving the quality of life and symptoms in cancer survivors.

 Post-Traumatic Stress Disorder